eiabea/tempea-esp/README.md

 - Select the version you need from a drop-down box.
 - Click *install* button.

+## Installation of the DallasTemperature for Arduino IDE (C++ Version)
+- Open Manage Libraries... from Tools and find *DallasTemperature* by Miles Burton.
+- Select the version you need from a drop-down box.
+- Click *install* button.

 ## Dependencies
 - *board* esp8266 (v2.3.0)
 - *lib* PubSubClient (v2.6.0)
 - *lib* OneWire (v2.3.4)
+- *lib* DallasTemperature (v3.8.0)

 # Contribute